 A. An FBI Identification Record (i.e., the Interstate Identification Index, or III), also commonly called a Criminal History Record or Rap Sheet, is a record of certain information taken from fingerprint submissions retained by the FBI in connection with arrests and, in some instances, federal employment, naturalization or military service.
 For a more detailed discussion on updating and correcting FBI records, please visit the Updating And Correcting FBI Records page.

 A. If the fingerprints are related to an arrest, the FBI Identification Record might include the name of the law enforcement agency (e.g., police department) that submitted the fingerprints to the FBI, the date of arrest, the arrest charge, the court name, and the final disposition of the case, but only if known to the FBI at the time the record was created, which is highly unlikely.

 A. All arrest data included in an FBI Identification Record is obtained from fingerprint submissions, disposition reports and other reports submitted by agencies having criminal justice responsibilities.

 Q. Which agency in Massachusetts submits the information to the FBI?

-A. In Massachusetts, the law enforcement agency that provides this information to the FBI is the Massachusetts State Police, which submits your fingerprints and information as taken by town, city, municipal and state police during the booking process of an arrest.
+A. In Massachusetts, the law enforcement agency that provides this information to the FBI is the Massachusetts State Police, who submits your fingerprints and information as taken by town, city, municipal or state police during the booking process of an arrest.